rebelsky/csc207c/_eboards/eboard37.md

 * I missed many of you last Wednesday.
 Very few of you who missed class notified me that you were going to miss class, in spite of the policy that you are supposed to do so.
+* Prof. Jimenez and I bought you presents.
+The official class pen.

 ### Upcoming Token activities